sonix-network/sonix-network/content/faq.md

 Yes!
 We have 100GBASE-CWDM4 we can give you free of charge, and we are happy to provide other transceivers at cost price.

+### Why do you have sites that are invite only?

+It boils down to what connectivity we can manage to secure from our sponsors.
+If a site is known to have large networks, we need to be selective on which networks we on-board.

+Want to help?
+Have a lookt at our [donation](/donate/) page to see what kind of equipment we need to make the site better.